7 Must-See Attractions in Lago Vista

 Man putting on a golf course in Lago Vista.

-Lago Vista, Texas located on the North Shore of Lake Travis, is a hidden gem in the Texas Hill Country.
-Whether you live here or are just visiting, there is plenty to do in the area.
+The city of Lago Vista, Texas located on the North Shore of Lake Travis, is a hidden gem in the Texas Hill Country.
+Whether you live here or are just visiting, there are plenty of things to do in the area.
 Here are 7 must-see attractions in Lago Vista.

 1. Arkansas Bend Park

-Located along a bluff overlooking the north side of Lake Travis, Arkansas Bend State Park is the perfect local getaway to camp, bike, boat, swim, or fish.
+Located along a bluff overlooking the north side of Lake Travis, Arkansas Bend Park is the perfect local getaway to camp, bike, boat, swim, or fish while enjoying picturesque views of Lake Travis.
 Recently renovated, each of their 18 spacious campsites offers water and electrical hookups, a picnic table, and a barbeque grill.
-This 323-acre park is full of hiking trails, plenty of shady picnicking spots, and easy access to the water.
+This 323-acre park is full of family-friendly hiking trails, plenty of shady picnicking spots, natural scenery for photography, birdwatching and stargazing opportunities and easy access to the water.
 With Austin’s mild weather, spring and fall are ideal times to enjoy this spot.

 1. Flat Creek Estate Winery and Vineyard

 An entire day trip can be spent at Flat Creek Winery, located in Marble Falls, just a short 18 minutes northwest of Lago Vista.
-Start the day off with a round of disc golf on their private course, eat lunch inside their beautiful cedar vaulted dining hall, and go on to enjoy a wine tasting in the afternoon.
-Offering several wine tasting packages, some even customizable, sample wines from grapes grown on-site.
+Wake up at the Estate by booking a room in the Vintner’s Quarters.
+Start the day off with a round of disc golf on their private course, eat lunch inside their beautiful cedar vaulted dining hall, and go on to enjoy a wine tour and tasting in the afternoon.
+Offering several vineyard tours and wine tasting packages, some even customizable, sample wines from grapes grown on-site.
 Finish off the day eating dinner at The Enoteca, their urban wine bar and the only restaurant in the area with a wood-fire oven.

 1. Twilight Concerts